PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 01:41:31
+Last updated: 2024-04-09 01:42:38
-Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy
+Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy